fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 For server message output and sqlcmd commands that produce output, this argument specifies a script block that will consume messages that would otherwise go to the console.

-The script block is presented with a variable $OutputMessage which has two fields - OutputDestination: Either 'StdOut' or 'StdError' - Message: The message text.
+The script block is presented with a variable $OutputMessage which has two fields:

+- OutputDestination: Either 'StdOut' or 'StdError'
+- Message: The message text.

 ```yaml
 Type: ScriptBlock